kildom/deprecated/README.md

 ## Board

-It runs on the original USBasp board, but can be also run on custom board.
+It runs on the original USBasp board, but it can be also flashed into custom board.
-One example is can be bound in the repository.
+One example is in the repository.
 It is very simple to build:
 one-sided, big elements, paths and spaces.